gatsbyjs/gatsby/docs/blog/2020-01-08-git-workflows/index.md

 <img src={baseGithub} aria-describedby="base-github-description" />

-<span id="base-github-description" css={visuallyHidden}>4 git branches are represented with parallel lines.
-Our root branch, feat/headless-cms, is forked from staging, and contains no commits. feat/headless-cms-pt1 is forked from our root branch, and includes two commits, A and B. Finally, a fourth branch, feat/headless-cms-pt2, is forked after commit B, and includes one commit, C.</span>
+<VisuallyHidden id="base-github-description">4 git branches are represented with parallel lines.
+Our root branch, feat/headless-cms, is forked from staging, and contains no commits. feat/headless-cms-pt1 is forked from our root branch, and includes two commits, A and B. Finally, a fourth branch, feat/headless-cms-pt2, is forked after commit B, and includes one commit, C.</VisuallyHidden>

 In a traditional workflow, opening a PR makes it hard for us to keep working on that feature; we'll bloat the PR if we keep committing to it, and it's not obvious how to manage "chained" PRs.
 This is a big part of why teams wind up with big PRs.